experiment to learn

 We have a whopping total of four conversation formats for you to try out today.

-Video Chat: on your left is video chat.
+Video Chat: on your bottom left is video chat.
 You will see a pre-recorded video format of an online conversation.
 Click on “Talk To Me” to get the conversation started.

-Chatbox: on your right is the standard chatbox that you will often see on websites.
+Chatbox: on your bottom right is the standard chatbox that you will often see on websites.
 You can use this for either live chat or an automated chat, or both.
 Give it a try.

 Go ahead, play away.
 See what you like and what you don’t.
 And put comments in the conversations to tell us what you think of each one.
 We’d love to get your feedback.